GCRMN/pacific_2023/README.md

 * `03_territories_map-bathy.R` Produce EEZ map for each territory.
 * `03_territories_spatio-temporal.R` Produce map and plot of spatio-temporal distribution of data for each territory.
 * `03_territories_sst.R` Produce plot of SST and SST anomaly for each territory.
+* `03_territories_cyclones.R` Produce plot and map of cyclones that occurred on each territory.

 ### D. Functions